ExpressionEngine/ExpressionEngine-User-Guide/docs/installation/installation.md

 ## 3. Set File Permissions

-You need to enable write access to the following files and folders.
+You need to enable write access to the following files and folders:

-For Apache, that would be `666` for files and `777` for directories, in a worst-case scenario.
-You should check with your web host to see if more restrictive permissions can be used to allow PHP to write to files and directories.
-See [File Permissions](troubleshooting/general.md#file-permissions) for details.

-For IIS, provide all permissions to the IIS user for these files and directories.

 - `system/ee/`
 - `system/ee/*` (only top-level files and directories need modifying)